Chinese Medicine, Emotions, and Mental Health

 The Kidneys also play a significant role in our mental health.
 They are the “Residence of the Zhi,” which roughly translates to the will.
 Fear, in particular, is detrimental to the health of the Kidneys.
 And conversely, if the Kidney system is not functioning at full strength, the individual will tend to feel timid and fearful, lacking in self-confidence and will power.

 The role of the Spleen in emotional health is probably the most purely “mental” in nature.
 The Spleen is the “Residence of the Yi,” which is the element of the soul most closely associated with thinking.
 This doesn’t mean that all thinking takes place in the Spleen, but it does mean that a healthy Spleen is required for a person to have the capacity to adequately concentrate, to commit thoughts to memory, and to think analytically.
 The Spleen’s energy is damaged by too much of this kind of intense mental activity.
-As the Spleen is considered the primary organ of digestion in TCM, this can be seen in the prevalence of digestive troubles in our culture, which demands so much of this kind of thinking from us.
+As the Spleen is considered the primary organ of digestion in TCM, it’s no wonder there is such a prevalence of digestive troubles in our culture, where we spend so many hours each day engaged in analytical problem solving, or other kinds of work that engage only our thinking, while our bodies are barely involved in the work at all.

 The Lungs, of course, control the breath, and the effect of proper breathing on our mental and emotional health has become widely recognized.
 In TCM terms, the Lungs are the “Residence of the Po,” which could be described as the most physical part of our soul or our awareness.
 It is through the functioning of the Po that we experience physical sensations.
 The emotion said to most specifically affect the Lungs is grief.
 This can easily be observed in the way that a deeply saddened or grieving person will alternately close down and take in very little breath, and then engage in very forceful respiration through sobbing or crying.